 But in addition to their not-guilty verdict; some juries make a point to communicate that they strongly believe the defendant to be actually innocent.

-Today’s criminal justice system puts enormous pressures on the innocent defendant to plead guilty, including:
+Today’s criminal justice system is powerfully coercive.
+It puts enormous pressures on the innocent defendant to plead guilty, including:

 - pretrial detention in jail (e.g., bail beyond reach)

-- relaxation of traditional laws protecting the rights of the accused (e.g. corroboration)
+- relaxation of laws protecting the accused (e.g. corroboration)

-- severe prison sentences (e.g. Sentencing Guidelines, mandatory minimum sentencing laws)
+- severe sentences (e.g. Sentencing Guidelines, mandatory minimums)

 Even with these pressures, with the help of an expert sex crime defense attorney, the innocent should not plead guilty.

 Instead, your defense lawyer must work hard to find a way to persuade the jury of the truth at trial.
-Sadly, innocence alone has proven to be a poor defense.
-After all, a jury convicted most people, later exonerated.
+Sadly, history shows that innocence alone is not an effective defense to a rape accusation.
+After all, a jury convicted most people who were later exonerated.

 With smart, hard work, we can find justice.

-In sex crimes prosecutions, much at stake.
-But typically the prosecution has little or no real, physical evidence.
+In sex crimes prosecutions, much at stake: long prison terms, sex offender registration, etc. But typically the prosecution has little or no real, physical evidence.

-Stark contrast – never let the truth get in the way of a guilty story
+Contrast: never let truth get in the way of a guilty story

-Sex crimes carry the most severe consequences, but prosecutors routinely charge them with the least reliable evidence.
+Sex crimes carry the most severe consequences, but prosecutors routinely base charges on the least reliable evidence.

 Traditionally, prosecutors would charge “the most serious, provable offense” based upon the evidence they thought they had.
-But in recent years, many have lowered their standards for charging.
+But in recent years, many have lowered their charging standards.

-So now, some prosecutors are competitive, looking only for guilty inferences.
-But they close their eyes to the evidence of innocence.
+So now, some prosecutors only look for guilty inferences.
+And they close their eyes to the evidence of innocence.
+The truth may be inconvenient.
+So some develop an indifference to it.

-So, along with minimal or sloppy police and forensic investigation; these low standards for prosecution result in cases built upon nothing more than accusations.
+And, along with minimal or unprofessional police and forensic investigation; these lower standards for prosecution result in cases built upon nothing but accusations.
+And these relaxed legal standards result in more false convictions of innocent people.

 And it happens every day.
 But an experienced sex crimes attorney put their story to the test.